marknagelberg/immunecorps/README.md

 2) **ImmuneCorps Volunteers** (people that are immune to Coronavirus) and
 3) **Citizens** needing help from ImmuneCorps Volunteers or needing to verify someone that says they are immune is immune.

-The application should be able to perform the following core tasks:
+The application should have the following core features:

 -  Health Authorities have their IT staff install ImmuneCorps using their own servers / databases and serve it to a public facing website, with their personalized Government logo / name.
 This should be relatively easy / painless and there should be good documentation about how to do it.